Federal Post-Conviction Services

 United States v.
 Pape, 2020 WL 6042397, (D. Minn.
 Oct.
 13, 2020) (Received 180 month sentence for being a felon in possession of firearm.
 Sentence enhanced as a career offender because of numerous prior convictions.)
 Compassionate Release GRANTED!

-§ 2255 Motion Results in 10-year Sentence Reduction... and Immediate Release from Prison for Brother and Sister!
+§ 2255 Motion Leads to 10-year Sentence Reduction... and Immediate Release from Prison for Brother and Sister!

 CLEMENCY PETITIONS GRANTED